timescale/docs/timescaledb/how-to-guides/user-defined-actions/create-and-register.md

     END
     ```

 1. Wrap the commands in a `CREATE OR REPLACE PROCEDURE` statement.
+For example:

     ```sql
     CREATE OR REPLACE PROCEDURE user_defined_action(job_id INT, config JSONB)